gia-urjc/Bike3S-Simulator/documentation/backend_setup_intellij.md

 ![Modules image](images/modules_intellij.png)

 The module `bikesurbanfleets-config-usergenerator` generates users, and the module `bikesurbanfleets-core` simulates.
-We should create two Run Configurations.
-One to generate users, and the other to simulate, to run our code with the IDE.
+We should create two Run Configurations, one to generate users, and the other, to simulate, in order to run our code with the IDE.

 #### Users generator configuration
 - Click on `Run` &rarr; `Edit Configuration`.